dankswoops/SwoopsHud/README.md

 to enable them.
 You can delete their sound cache anytime.
 YES, YOU JUST GOT A GOLD PAN IN CASUAL.
 No, this vpk isn't on game banana. 🍷🗿

-# Bugs & future updates
+# Bugs and future updates
 CURRENT BUGS BEING FIXED IN ORDER:
 1. RankPanel is post game scoreboard
 1. Dual on custom scoreboard is broken